 Step 4.
 Action

-The best way to complete a roadmap is with a team.
+The best way to go through the steps is with a team.
 This ensures higher quality and more support.
 Our favourite combination includes marketers, sales representatives and account managers as well as a decision-maker such as the commercial director.
 Have you also got a data analyst or data scientist on your side?
 Then please include them in the team.

 We often notice that sales representatives can talk figuratively about customers.
 They meet a lot of customers, of course.
 Their stories do tend to be coloured by their personal experiences over the past few weeks.
 Marketers (hopefully) will have access to a bit of market data and research.
 That brings in an entirely different perspective.
 Commercial directors tend to take a more distant view, call the shots and are able to free up budgets for follow-up steps.
 That’s good, too.